AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 - `ontology_terms`: which ontology terms to use if you do not specify any we'll use all of them
 - `interval_size`: interval size to consider, default 2KB but if needs to be longer than your sequence
 - `output_types`: see self.ouput_types or get them all (if none)
-- `organism`: which organism to consider, default human the other option is mouse, that's it.
+- `organism`: which organism to consider, default human the other option is mouse, that's it

 **Returns**:

-a list of benchmate.sequences.Sequence objects same ones with the features property filled in
+a list of benchmate.sequences.Sequence objects, the same ones with the features property filled in

 <a id="others.AlphaGenome.predict_interval"></a>